rmoehn/theatralia/doc/system-overview.md

 Currently we have three components.
 One is the Jetty HTTP server running inside the server process.
 It is defined in [src/clj/theatralia/web_server.clj](https://github.com/rmoehn/theatralia/blob/master/src/clj/theatralia/web_server.clj).
-One takes care of the connection to the database.
+One is responsible for the connection to the database.
 It is defined in [src/clj/theatralia/database.clj](https://github.com/rmoehn/theatralia/blob/master/src/clj/thea) The third is a static component for routing.
 See [src/clj/theatralia/routes.clj](https://github.com/rmoehn/theatralia/blob/master/src/clj/theatralia/routes.clj).